Does Anxiety Feel Like an Out of Control Wildfire?

 - sleep disturbances or insomnia

-Having anxiety reducing habits built into your day does two things: it reduces the amount of anxiety you feel over all, as in, you actually experience less anxiety from situations.
+Having anxiety reducing habits built into your day does two things for you: first it reduces the amount of anxiety you feel over all, as in, you actually experience less anxiety from situations.
 Second, it helps you be better equipped in dealing with the anxiety when it arises.
 You know those anxiety reducing habits we just chatted about?
 Those are good to reduce your susceptibility to anxiety, as well as reduce your anxiety in the moment.

 The goal here is to uncover how healthy, or in balance, your adrenal system is to understand if it may be contributing to your feelings of anxiety.
 You can do this by looking at the adrenal hormones over the course of the day.
 The adrenal system is part of the circadian rhythm, a natural 24-hour cycle your body goes through including the hormones that impact being energized, awake and alert, as well as sleep hormones like melatonin.